Delete Branch

 git delete branch

-Let’s see how to delete the “new-file” branch from the local repository.
+Let’s see how to delete the new-file branch from the local repository.

 Actually, the git system will not allow you to delete the current branch.
 So, you have to ensure that you are on another branch (cursor).
 Otherwise, it will display the following error.